Mountain Medicine 12 CPD credits

 Thermal injury – hypothermia, frostbite, cold water immersion

 Use of portable altitude chambers

-Saturday inspirational evening lecture
+Saturday evening inspirational lecture (s)

 We estimate that this programme is valid for approximately 12 CPD credits.